Replace the drum brake

 Important:

-Then carefully reinstall the wheel into the fork and tighten the axle nuts with a 17 mm wrench.
+Then carefully reinsert the wheel into the fork and tighten the axle nuts with a 17 mm wrench.

 Next, reinsert the brake cable and secure it with the 14 mm nut.

-First slide the spring back onto the brake cable, then slide the rubber cover back on.
+First slide the spring back onto the brake cable, and then slide the rubber cover back on.

-Adjust the brake properly: Make sure the handlebars are in an upright position.
-Apply the brake until it’s just about to start squeaking.
+Adjust the brake correctly: Make sure the handlebars are in the upright position.
+Tighten the brake until it’s just about to start grinding.
 This will give you optimal braking performance.

 Check the result

-After assembly, check that all parts are correctly installed and that the wheel turns freely.
+After assembly, check to make sure all parts are installed correctly and that the wheel turns freely.

 Frequently Asked Questions